Zadian Minaret

 The Zadian Minaret is a minaret in Zadian, Balkh Province in north Afghanistan.
-It is located in the remote region of the Dawlatabat District, in northwestern Balkh Province.
+It is located in the remote region of the Dawlatabad District, in northwestern Balkh Province.

 Etymology

 The word 'minaret' is Arabic (منارة) and usually refers to a tower next to a mosque from which the muezzin calls the faithful to prayer.
 However, it can also mean lighthouse.

 The minaret is nameless, so it is named after the village Zadian.

 History

 The minaret was built by the Seljuk dynasty, during the 12th century.
 According to the Archaeological Gazetteer of Afghanistan, the minaret was built in 1108-09.
 However, some archaeological studies suggest that the date of the construction of the minaret is approximately around the year 760.

-In the 12th century, the region was missed by Genghis Khan and the invading Mongols.
+In the 12th century, the region was bypassed by Genghis Khan and the invading Mongols.

 Archaeology has taken place in the district, including works by the French Archaeological Delegation in Afghanistan (DAFA).

 As the minaret is climbable, local citizens have scaled the tower and some have fallen to their deaths in attempts.